microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 Congrats you have a solution for doing our Custom Connector development!
 Every journey starts with the first step 💪

-## Task 2: Create a connector from blank
+## 🔗 Create a connector from blank

 As we learned before there are multiple ways to create a Custom Connector, we will use the most basic one to learn the basics 🙂